-Applicants have 180 days to complete the project and are responsible for complying with all applicable laws, codes, policies, covenants, conditions and restrictions.
+The consumer has 180 days to complete the project and is responsible for complying with all applicable laws, codes, policies, covenants, conditions and restrictions.
 Receipts will be requested, but not required.

 Program Recommendations

 - We recommend the installation of a smart controller - Check "Gardening with California Natives" on bewaterwise.com for a list of helpful resources